pixie-nukes/JTP23-WriteUps/README.md

 Create a Folder of your name under the Mentor and upload your work there if it's a single file or multiple anyhow.

-Check out the Pinned Announcement under the discussions tab!!
+Check out the Pinned Announcement under the discussions tab!!!